-- What is Pharo kernel?
+- What is Pharo kernel ?

-- How to collect needed classes?
+- How to collect needed classes ?

-- How to create another kernel in a living image?
+- How to create another kernel in a living image ?

-- How to isolate the kernel?
+- How to isolate the kernel ?

-- Does the Pharo structure allow you to easily separate modules?
+- Does the Pharo structure allow you to easily separate modules ?

-- How to bootstrap the kernel?
+- How to bootstrap the kernel ?

-- How to create a new image with this kernel?
+- How to create a new image with this kernel ?

 Solution: After structural analysis, I have implemented a script which takes a list of classes as an argument, and build an autonomous kernel with all the classes needed and wanted.
-I have also provided another script in order to switch the Special Objects Array and reduce this image.
-For the moment this script doesn't work properly because it creates a non executable image.
+I have also provided another script to serialize this kernel as a new image which is a real system fully working.

-Next Steps: The next steps could be to implement primitives in order to swap the Special Objects Array.
-I think that primitives which collect then serialize objects could also be used to generate a new image.
-We could also fix the whole structure to ease the kernel isolation, and this way having a real isolated kernel in Pharo.
+Next Steps: The next steps will be to explore another way for filling the new name space.
+Instead of copying objects for the current system, trying to have a file based declarative boostrap.
+We could also fix the whole structure to ease the kernel isolation, and this way having a better isolated kernel in Pharo.